EchterAlsFake/PHUB/docs/source/guides/quickstart.rst

     pip install --upgrade phub

-- Installing the latest unstable release (python 3.11 or higher):
+- Installing the latest unstable updates (python 3.11 or higher):

 .. code-block:: bash

     pip install --upgrade git+https://github.com/Egsagon/PHUB.git

-- Installing for lower python versions (>=3.9):
+- There also is a python 3.9 branch.
+Beware it might not be updated as often.

 .. code-block:: bash